wp-plugins/trackduck/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-TrackDuck covers all your feedback needs: from mock-ups to a live website.
+TrackDuck covers all your feedback needs: from mockups to a live website.

 == Description ==